As of Redis version 6.2.0, this command is regarded as deprecated.

 GEOADD, which are within the borders of the area specified with the center location and the maximum distance from the center (the radius).

-The common use case for this command is to retrieve geospatial items near a specified point and no far than a given amount of meters (or other units).
+The common use case for this command is to retrieve geospatial items near a specified point not farther than a given amount of meters (or other units).
 This allows, for example, to suggest mobile users of an application nearby places.

 The radius is specified in one of the following units:

 - m for meters.

 - mi for miles.

 - ft for feet.

 The command optionally returns additional information using the following options:

 WITHDIST: Also return the distance of the returned items from the specified center.
 The distance is returned in the same unit as the unit specified as the radius argument of the command.

 WITHCOORD: Also return the longitude,latitude coordinates of the matching items.